natemcmaster/CommandLineUtils/docfx_project/docs/intro.md

 # Introduction

 **CommandLineUtils** is a library which helps developers implement command line applications.
-The primary goal of the library is to assist with parsing command line arguments and executing the correct commands related tothose arguments.
-Howwever, the library also provides various other utilities such as input helpers.
+The primary goal of the library is to assist with parsing command line arguments and executing the correct commands related to those arguments.
+However, the library also provides various other utilities such as input helpers.

 ## Installation